uqqu/Cadans/README.md

 ##

-Welcome to **Cadans** – an input customization tool that lets you assign actions to keys, combinations, and gestures.
+Welcome to **Cadans** – an input system where interactions can continue beyond a single action.
-Simple taps, holds, chords, modifiers, and multi-zone mouse gestures can all be combined and used in the way that suits your workflow.

-Any event can trigger an action – from inserting text or symbols to controlling the system or running custom logic.
+From simple taps and holds to chords and multi-zone gestures – assign a wide range of actions to any event.
-These assignments can be chained together, forming sequences of transitions with intermediate and final actions.
+Or chain them together, turning events into a sequence that unfolds step by step, with intermediate and final actions.

 Assignments can be defined per application and per keyboard layout, grouped by use case, and switched on the fly.
-Cadans runs on Windows and supports any keyboard and mouse, treating them as a unified input system – no firmware or special hardware required.
+Cadans runs on Windows and supports any keyboard and mouse, treating them as a unified input system.
+No firmware or special hardware required.

 Only what you assign is affected – everything else remains native unless explicitly overridden.

-Use individual features – basic remapping, gesture controls, or a single key for custom functions in a specific app.
+Use individual capabilities: basic remapping, gesture controls, or a single key for custom functions in a specific app.
 Or go further and build more complex logic – it’s entirely up to you.
 <br>